plogs/asopposedtowhat.com/content/posts/disproportionality-fallacy.md

 Because in most other contexts, that would be silly.

 For example, the U.S. population is 6% Asian and 13% Black.
-And yet when we look at the percentage of players by race participating in the National Basketball Association (NBA), we find 1% Asian and 73% Black.
-What?
+And yet when we look at the percentage of players-by-race participating in the National Basketball Association (NBA), we find 1% Asian and 73% Black.
 That's a whopping disproportionality.
 What's going on?
 Asian discrimination?
 Structural racism?

-Jews comprise 0.2% of the world's population, and yet they represent 22% of all Nobel prize recipients.
-Which is to say, Jewish laureates outrank the world's population by 110 times in terms of proportionality.[^4] Ethno-religious discrimination?
+Jews make up _less than one percent_ of the world's population, and yet they account for 22% of all Nobel prize recipients.
+Which is to say, Jewish laureates outrank the world's population in terms of proportionality by 110 times.[^4] Is that disproportionality indicative of some weird ethno-religious discrimination against non-Jews?

-At nearly every age, divorce rates are higher for Black than for White women, and they are generally lowest among Asian and foreign-born Hispanic women.[^5] Are Black and White women discriminated against, in favor of Asian and foreign-born Hispanic women?
+At nearly every age, divorce rates are higher for Black than for White women, and they are generally lowest among Asian and foreign-born Hispanic women.[^5] Are Black and White women discriminated against, in favor of Asian and foreign-born Hispanic women, when it comes to picking long-term mates?

 AIAN people (American Indian or Alaska Native) showed the highest percentage of unrestrained passenger vehicle occupants killed (65%)